3milesWind/Vue.js_evolution/README.md

 ## Project Structure

-1. A *.Vue file is a custom file formatr that uses HTML-Like syntax to describe a portion of the UI
+1. A *.Vue file is a custom file format that uses HTML-Like syntax to describe a portion of the UI

 2. Each *.Vue file consists of tree types of top-level language blocks